allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - User - A base entity, can be a member of guild/private channel, and bot/human.
  - Region - Used for guild voice channel connection.
  - Permission - A way to limit and grant certain abilities to members.
- - Emojis - A list of Emoji objects.
-Used to get Emoji objects by alias or keyword.
+ - EmojiList - A collection of Default Discord Emojis.
- - Emoji - A emoji global default in Discord.
+   - Emoji - An emoji in Discord (Not GuildEmoji).

 #### Guild
 Guild - A collection of users and channels, often referred to in the UI as a server.